 4. Create a designated place for guests to drop off gifts.

-In an office environment some people want to drop off their gift without being seen, so see if there is an empty room, space under a tree or area where gifts can be quietly dropped off.
+In an office environment people often want to drop off their gift without being seen, so see if there is an empty room, space under a tree or area where the gift exchange presents can be dropped off unnoticed.

 5. When it is time to hold you White Elephant Gift Exchange bring out all the gifts and confirm that everyone in the gift exchange has brought a gift.